-- Carcasses should be disposed of in compliance with local regulations.
+- Carcasses from SARS-CoV-2 positive, suspected, or exposed animals should be disposed of in compliance with local regulations.
 Local authorities/ordinances should always be consulted prior to disposal activities to assure compliance. - Carcasses must be carefully transported to the approved disposal site to prevent contaminated material from escaping the transport vehicles.
 All vehicles should be cleaned and disinfected after each use.
 Onsite composting, onsite burial, incineration, landfill, and rendering, or a combination of these methods, are suitable options.
 The national competent authority should be contacted for advice, if necessary. - Disposal of manure, debris, and feed.
 All manure and feed should be cleaned up and composted on site, if possible.
 If this is not possible, a system for hauling should be set up using covered vehicles, to an approved site for burial, piling, or composting.
 The housing should be cleaned out and disinfected before spreading litter.